 Tipu Sultan: A Convenient Controversy at the Cost of History

-(On Tipu Sultan’s death anniversary, The Quint is republishing this story from its archives.
+(In the light of the BJP government in Karnataka cancelling the Tipu Sultan Jayanti celebrations, The Quint is republishing this story from its archives.
 It was originally published on 9 November 2017.)

 Karnataka is witnessing one of the most politically polarised atmospheres of recent times, and in the eye of the storm is the legacy of the erstwhile ruler of Mysore – Tipu Sultan.